 2. Inform Your Local Transportation Office

 Make an appointment with your installation’s Transportation Office as soon as you can.
-They can help you arrange shipments for your household goods and get a moving schedule underway.
+This professional will be a pivotal resource for you as they can arrange shipments for your household goods and get a moving schedule underway.

 3. Do Research About Your New Station

 Check the local BAH rates and available housing on-base and off-base.
-MyBaseGuide is a great resource to check military-trusted businesses in the area, local schools, places to eat, and other activities on and around base.
+This will help you begin to gauge how much it’ll cost you to actually live at your new installation.
+MyBaseGuide is a great resource for checking out military-trusted businesses, schools, places to eat, and other activities on and around the base.

 5. Let Your Landlord Know